SPECIAL TOPIC: OLD TESTAMENT PREDICTIONS OF THE FUTURE VS. NEW TESTAMENT PREDICTIONS ("Crucial Introduction" to Revelation)

 FOURTH TENSION (Near Eastern literary models vs. western models).

-The genre in which the original, inspired author chooses to write is a literary contract with the reader.
+The genre in which the original, inspired author chooses to write is a literary contract with the reader (Bruce Corley).
 The book of Revelation is not historical narrative.
 It is a combination of letter (chapters 1-3), prophecy, and mostly apocalyptic literature.
 It is as wrong to make the Bible say more than was intended by the original author as it is to make it say less than what he intended!
 Interpreters' arrogance and dogmatism are even more inappropriate in a book like Revelation.

 The Church has never agreed on a proper interpretation of Revelation.
 My concern is to hear and deal with the whole Bible, not some selected part(s).
 The Bible's eastern mindset presents truth in tension-filled pairs.
 Our western trend toward propositional truth is not invalid, but unbalanced!
 I think it is possible to remove at least some of the impasse in interpreting Revelation by noting its changing purpose to successive generations of believers.
 It is obvious to most interpreters that Revelation must be interpreted in light of its own day and its genre.
 An historical approach to Revelation must deal with what the first readers would have, and could have, understood.
 In many ways modern interpreters have lost the meaning of many of the symbols of the book.
 Revelation's initial main thrust was to encourage persecuted believers.
 It showed God's control of history (as did the OT prophets); it affirmed that history is moving toward an appointed terminus, judgment or blessing (as did the OT prophets).
 It affirmed in first century Jewish apocalyptic terms God's love, presence, power, and sovereignty!